okfde/okfn.de/content/projekte/prototypefund.en.md

 In addition to financial support, we offer mentorship and coaching along the way and exchange ideas with our extensive and diverse network of coders, practitioners and potential users.

 The application process is kept as unbureaucratic as possible and adapted to the needs of the self-employed.
-To date, we have already spent 5.75 million euros on 140 projects (status: March 2020).
+To date, we have already spent 10 million euros on 248 projects (status: December 2021).
 The programme runs over a total of 16 funding rounds until 2024.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/MOGdX7ipcu8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>